 For example, an employee survey or even casual conversation might show there’s a large amount of misunderstanding around recent sales goals.
 Businesses can turn this knowledge into a training course on the latest sales goals.

-Then ask your employees what kinds of training they felt was most effective, and if there are any training styles or content types they’d like to see more of.
+Then ask your employees what kinds of training they felt were most effective, and if there are any training styles or content types they’d like to see more of.
 It’s possible the content of your training isn’t the issue, but the format is.

 Set objectives for your training programs